If you’ve ever built a B2B landing page that didn’t convert, you understand the struggle.

 This landing page does a lot of things well.
 It creates urgency by running the challenge periodically so that there’s always a countdown timer on the page.
 And it uses testimonials as trust signals.
 But what it does that the other landing pages we’ve looked at so far don’t… is include a sales video at the top straight from the founder of REISift, Tyler Austin, who is particularly compelling to his target market.
 If someone in particular is the face of your company, then post a sales video from them at the top of the landing page — according to HubSpot, 30% of top landing pages use video content.

-6. PolishedGeek — For a Free Consultation
+6. PolishedGeek Landing Page — For a Free Consultation

 The Takeaway: Speak directly to your target market (and only your target market).